opensafely-core/job-runner/DEVELOPERS.md

 This will apply the required schema and prepare the database for use by the components.
-If the components are run and attempt to access it before this step has been done the database may end up ina bad state that can't be recovered with `just migrate` and need to be removed.
+If the components are run and attempt to access it before this step has been done the database may end up in a bad state that can't be recovered with `just migrate` and need to be removed.

 ### Optional